 In 2018 Stef launched a series of non-profit art projects under the name “Stef Bastiàn Presents”.

-Thanks to their collective endeavour, 160.000$ have been donated up till now to various charities, social projects, and hospitals.
+Thanks to the artists’ collective endeavour, 160.000$ have been donated up till now to various charities, social projects, and hospitals.
 Read more in the dedicated sections.

 OFF THE WALL